Best Vacations for 60-Year-Olds

-So get out there and explore the world in your 50s and 60s.
+So, get out there and explore the world in your 50s and 60s.
 This is the time for you to do things for yourself.
-Plus, there are too many benefits for you to pass up for the best vacations for 60 year olds.
+Plus, there are too many benefits for you to pass up when it comes to the best vacations for 60-year-olds.

-Since I’m pretty much retired, at least lucky enough to be able to work from anywhere and not tied down to a set schedule, I can pretty much pick up and go whenever.
+Since I’m pretty much retired, I'm at least lucky enough to be able to work from anywhere and am not tied down to a set schedule.
+I can pretty much pick up and go whenever.

 The discounts available (of which there are plenty) make it a lot more affordable to travel, which also means you can take more trips annually.

-I also try to book trips just off the prime season when prices are better.
-Right now, for example, my fiancé and I are on Hilton Head Island, South Carolina enjoying a long weekend filled with golf, eating and just plain relaxing.
+I also try to book trips just off of the prime season when prices are better.
+Right now, for example, my fiancé and I are on Hilton Head Island, South Carolina enjoying a long weekend filled with golf, eating and relaxing.

 For me, the best thing about traveling is learning about different cultures.
 When I was in Thailand, the group I traveled with met with a monk who explained what his life is like.
 I never realized until then that married men could become monks, even for short periods of time.
 They leave their families, live the life of a monk for months and then return to their normal lives.

-Again, in Thailand, I learned that when an elephant is born in captivity and ready to leave its mother, it is assigned to a handler, with whom it stays for life.
+Again, in Thailand, I learned that when an elephant is born in captivity and ready to leave its mother, it is assigned to a handler, with whom it stays with for life.
 The handler works with the elephant, teaching it.
-It is an amazing bond to see between man and animal.
+It is an amazing bond to see between a human and animal.

 I have had the opportunity to see, up close and personal, pieces of art that I had only seen in the pages of books.
 Actually seeing Rodin’s The Thinker, Gustav Klimt’s The Kiss and the Sistine Chapel was breathtaking.